-When inspection of the site indicates the approved Erosion and Sediment Control Plan needs modification, the modification shall be made in compliance with the erosion and sediment control criteria contained in these STANDARDS AND SPECIFICATIONS, the DRAINAGE CRITERIA MANUAL, and the CITY CODE.
+When inspection of the site indicates the approved erosion and sediment control plan needs modification, the modification shall be made in compliance with the erosion and sediment control criteria contained in these STANDARDS AND SPECIFICATIONS, the DRAINAGE CRITERIA MANUAL, and the CITY CODE.

-- (A) The permittee shall submit requests for major modifications to approved Erosion and Sediment Control Plans, such as hydrological changes like the addition or deletion of a sediment basin, to the CITY to be processed appropriately. - (B) The CITY may approve minor modifications, including any temporary stormwater control measures, to approved Erosion and Sediment Control Plans in the field if conditions so merit.
-If the control measures differ from the CITY's Standard Erosion Control details, specifications must be submitted to the CITY INSPECTOR and included in the Erosion and Sediment Control Plan and/or Stormwater Management Plan (SWMP).
+- (A) The permittee shall submit requests for major modifications to approved erosion and sediment control plans, such as the addition or deletion of a sediment basin, to the CITY to be processed appropriately.
+This processing includes modifications due to plan inadequacies at controlling erosion and sediment as revealed through inspection. - (B) The CITY may approve minor modifications to approved erosion and sediment control plans in the field if conditions so merit.